OntimizeWeb/docs/_ontimize_web_ngx_filemanager/services/01-filemanager-sdms.md

 ## File Manager REST API

-In this section we describe the REST API used by the `FileManagerService`.
+In this section we describe the REST API used by the `FileManagerS3Service `.

 ### Get files information